Ken Paxton: State securities fraud felony indictment

-Paxton's trial has been delayed multiple times over side issues, such as the venue where the trial would take place and the amount of the special prosecutors' fees.
+Paxton's trial was delayed multiple times over side issues, such as the venue where the trial would take place and the amount of the special prosecutors' fees.
 In March 2017, District Judge George Gallagher, a Republican from Fort Worth, granted the prosecution's motion for a change of venue, moving the trial to Houston in Harris County.
 Gallagher also denied Paxton's motion to dismiss one of the charges against him because of issues that arose about the grand jury.
 In May 2017, the Fifth Court of Appeals of Texas agreed with Paxton that the transfer of Paxton's trial to Houston required assignment of the case to a new judge to replace Judge Gallagher, and all orders issued by Judge Gallagher after the change of venue were voided.

 In November 2018, the Texas Court of Criminal Appeals invalidated the trial court's order approving of payments of attorneys' fees to the special prosecutors in the case and directed the lower court to issue payments "in accordance with an approved fee schedule", siding with county commissioners in Paxton's home county of Collin County, who had rejected the prosecutors' invoice.
 The special prosecutors in the case have suggested that if they are not paid, they could withdraw from prosecution of Paxton.
 After the Texas Court of Criminal Appeals declined to reconsider the motion, one of three prosecutors pursuing criminal charges against Paxton asked to step down from the case.

 Paxton filed a motion to move the case from Harris County to his native Collin County in 2019.
 The trial court granted the motion, and in rulings in 2021, the 1st Court of Appeals in Houston agreed.
 However, in June 2023, the Texas Court of Criminal Appeals sided with the prosecution, overturning the lower courts' rulings and holding 6–3 that the securities fraud case against Paxton should stay in Harris County.

 In October 2023, the Harris County District Court scheduled Paxton's trial to begin April 15, 2024.

 On March 26, 2024, Paxton reached an agreement with the special prosecutor's office to allow him to avoid trial.
 Under the agreement, Paxton agreed to pay $300,000 in restitution, perform 200 hours of community service, and take 15 hours of legal ethics training.
 Under the agreement, Paxton was not required to admit wrongdoing in the case.
 After completion of the terms of the agreement, the case was dismissed on June 18, 2025.